 After you have been diagnosed with diabetes, specialized care may be needed and your medical provider may refer you to a specialist, such as a podiatrist or ophthalmologist.
 Frequent regular care of your diabetes is important for preventing or minimizing the effects of diabetes.
 The provider caring for you will be just one part of your care team.

-A registered nurse and dietitian will meet with you to evaluate your needs and help identify lifestyle changes to manage your diabetes.
+A registered dietitian, Sue Rouzer, RDN, CD will meet with you to evaluate your needs and help identify lifestyle changes to manage your diabetes.
 Sessions may include instruction on blood glucose monitoring, insulin administration, meal planning, medication instruction and exercise.
 The number of sessions required will depend on your personal needs.

 To help people learn more about diabetes prevention, control and treatment, Cumberland Healthcare offers community members education and self-management tips through the Diabetes Self Management Program.
 The goal of this program is to provide community members with the tools and skills needed to maintain a healthy life.
 Topics include blood sugar control through self-monitoring, nutrition and exercise habits.
 For more information, click HERE.